sftpgo/docs/docs/custom-actions.md

 ## Pub/Sub services

 You can forward SFTPGo events to several publish/subscribe systems using the [sftpgo-plugin-pubsub](https://github.com/sftpgo/sftpgo-plugin-pubsub){:target="_blank"}.
 The notifiers SFTPGo plugins are not suitable for interactive actions such as `pre-*` events.
-Their scope is to simply forward events to external services.
+Their scope is limited to forwarding events to external services.
 A custom hook is a better choice if you need to react to `pre-*` events.

 ## Database services